 Fruits of Peace

-Jeff, Roland, Stephen, and Roy’s father’s plane was shot down in North Viet Nam, and he never came home after being classified as a Prisoner of War, but 50 years later those principal people involved with the plane being shot down have invited the four sons to Viet Nam, therefore they want to visit Viet Nam to walk in their father’s footsteps with those that were involved.
+Jeff, Roland, Stephen, and Roy’s father’s plane was shot down in North Viet Nam, and he never came home after being classified as a Prisoner of War, but 50 years later those principal people involved with their father’s plane being shot down have invited the four sons to Viet Nam to walk in their father’s footsteps with those that were involved that day.